Incognito/rumprun_wiki_wiki/Wiki-Guidelines.md

 * _Builds_: automated builds, tests, etc.
 * _Howto_: Tutorials, howtos, guides, etc.
 * _Performance_: important points about optimization, tuning, etc.
-* _Project idea_: detailed description of a project looking for idle hands.
+* _Project ideas_: detailed description of a project looking for idle hands.

 If the article does not fit into the existing categories, please propose a new category on the rumpkernel-users@lists.sourceforge.net mailing list.